kvandana451/kvandana451-router-snapshot/my-app/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0. but used Angular 16 for development....

 NOTE:Angular route definitions should not have a leading slash (/).
-The router automatically manages that when matching URLs.
+The router automatically manages that when matching URLs. <br>

+Angular's ActivatedRoute.snapshot
+It's a snapshot of the route state at the time the component is initialized.<br>
+Internally, it’s an object that captures:

+paramMap, queryParamMap, data, url, etc.

+It won’t update automatically if the route changes while the component stays alive.

 ## Development server